-m The EPSON® PowerLite® 703c is a super-portable projector that offers 1000 ANSI lumens of brightness.
+The EPSON® PowerLite® 503c/713c are super-portable projectors that offer up to 1200 ANSI lumens of brightness.
 From boardrooms to auditoriums, your full-color presentations and videos will be bright and visible even in ordinary room lighting.

-Images are displayed at a resolution of 1024×768 pixels.
-Three 0.9-inch LCDs provide a 320:1 contrast ratio for incredibly vivid images and clear text.
+Images are displayed at a resolution of 1024×768 pixels (PowerLite 713c) or 800×600 pixels (PowerLite 503c).
+Three 0.9-inch LCDs provide a 400:1 contrast ratio for incredibly vivid images and clear text.
 Support for S-video contributes to theater-quality performance.

-With EPSON's patented SizeWise[TM] technology, the projector supports computer displays ranging from VGA through UXGA.
+With EPSON's patented SizeWise[TM] technology, the projector supports computer displays ranging from VGA through UXGA (PowerLite 713c) and from VGA through SXGA (PowerLite 503c).

-You can connect the projector to a wide range of computers, including IBM® compatible PCs and laptops, Apple® Macintosh® Power Macintosh[TM] series (including G3 and G4 systems), PowerBook[®] computers, many iMacTM and iBookTM series systems, and high-end workstations such as the Sun® SPARCstation.TM
+You can connect the projector to a wide range of computers, including IBM[®] compatible PCs and laptops, Apple[®] Macintosh[®] Power Macintosh[TM] series (including G3 and G4 systems), PowerBook[®] computers, many iMac[TM] and iBook[TM] series systems, and high-end workstations such as the Sun[®] SPARCstation.[TM]